gggray000/ChatRoom/README.md

 <h2>TODO</h2>
 <h3>Short-term</h3>
 1. Do more tests.<br>
-2. Get a domain -> use CloudFlare as CDN and configure Caddy properly.
+2. Get a domain -> use CloudFlare as CDN and configure Caddy properly.<br>
+3. Fix the bug where refreshing the chat page causes disconnection.

 <h3>Long-term</h3>
 1. JPA implementation.<br>